carakan/new-railscasts-vscode/README.md

 # [NewRailscasts](https://marketplace.visualstudio.com/items?itemName=carakan.new-railscasts)

-A (new) color scheme based on the RailsCasts TextMate theme and its solarized with a beautiful contrast.
+A (new) dark color scheme based on the ancient RailsCasts TextMate theme and its solarized with a beautiful contrast.

 ## 🚀 Installation